-By the end of the teaching and training pro- cess, students are expected to show ability to:
+By the end of the teaching and training process, students are expected to:

-- A1 demonstrate understanding of a substantial body of subject-based knowledge in politics and foreign affairs from the structured programme of study in modules offered. - A2 illustrate key historical and contemporary geopolitical, economic and social issues. - A4 understand the different theoretical currents and concepts in political science and international relations.
+A1 demonstrate understanding of a substantial body of subject-based knowledge in politics and foreign affairs from the structured programme of study in modules offered.

+A2 illustrate key historical and contemporary geopolitical, economic and social issues.

+A4 understand the different theoretical currents and concepts in political science and international relations.